cloudnative-pg/cloudnative-pg/docs/README.md

 ## How to run the spell checker

-Everytime you work on the documentation, please run from the top directory:
+Every time you work on the documentation, please run from the top directory:

 ``` bash
 make spellcheck
 ```

-This will run a spell checker and highlights all the words that need to be either fixed or added to the `.wordlist-en-custom.txt` file.
+This will run a spell checker and highlight all the words that need to be either fixed or added to the `.wordlist-en-custom.txt` file.

 ## How to build the documentation in HTML

-Run the following command to build the documentation in the `dist` directory:
+From the `docs` folder, run the following command to build the documentation and place it in the `dist` directory:

 ``` bash
 docker run --rm -v "$(pwd):$(pwd)" -w "$(pwd)" \